vmsmith/CookBook/offal_sweetbreads.md

 4. Drain off the excess butter and top each scallop of sweetbreads with a coating of the duxelles and then a scattering of breadcrumbs

-5. Quarter the extra mushrooms and put around the sweetbreads.
-Put the whole thing under broiler and broil until the breadcrumbs are golden brown and the quartered mushrooms are just lightly cooked.
-Serve, with a squeeze of lemon juice and some chopped parsley.
+5. Quarter the extra mushrooms and put around the sweetbreads

+6. Put the whole thing under broiler and broil until the breadcrumbs are golden brown and the quartered mushrooms are just lightly cooked

+7. Serve with a squeeze of lemon juice and some chopped parsley

 #### Crispy Sweetbreads